aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/new-features/aspose-cells-for-reporting-services-report-designer/import-report-definition-file-for-ssrs2008-or-ssrs2008r2/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-When Aspose.Cells for Reporting Services Report Designer opens a report definition file, it can import report items into a Microsoft Excel file.
+When Aspose.Cells for Reporting Services Report Designer opens a report definition file, it can import the report items into a Microsoft Excel file.